damomarco/receipt_tracker/docs/architecture.md

 To ensure a smooth user experience, especially on mobile devices, several optimizations have been implemented:

 -   **Client-Side Image Resizing**: Before being uploaded to the Gemini API, all receipt images are resized on the client's device using the `utils/image.ts` module.
 Images are scaled down to a maximum dimension of 1024px, which drastically reduces file size.
 This results in faster upload times, quicker AI processing, and reduced mobile data consumption.
--   **UI Memoization**: In components that render lists of data, like `ReceiptList.tsx`, expensive computations (such as grouping all receipts by month and day) are wrapped in `React.useMemo` hooks.
+-   **UI Memoization**: In components that render lists of data, like `ReceiptList.tsx`, expensive computations (such as grouping all receipts by trip and day) are wrapped in `React.useMemo` hooks.
 This ensures these calculations only re-run when the underlying data changes, not on every render, keeping the UI snappy and responsive even with hundreds of receipts.

 ## External Services